tgecho/webpack-tutorial/TUTORIAL.md

 };
 ```

-You can actually mix and match CommonJS, ES6 and even AMD style modules and Babel/Webpack will pretty much makes it all work together.
+You can actually mix and match CommonJS, ES6 and even AMD style modules and Babel/Webpack will pretty much make it all work together.

 References: [Using Loaders](http://webpack.github.io/docs/using-loaders.html) | [Babel](https://babeljs.io/)